ibmz-community-cloud/zML/README.md

      ![alt text](images/Picture55.png "Image")

+3. Create a new token

-3. Click on the Settings tab
+     1. Click on the Settings tab

-     1. Scrolll down to the 'Access Tokens' section
+     2. Scrolll down to the 'Access Tokens' section

-     2. Click 'create new token'
+     3. Click 'create new token'

      ![alt text](images/Picture56.png "Image")

-     3. Enter a token name, select Editor for Access Role for Project, and click Add to create a new token.
+     4. Enter a token name and select 'Editor' for 'Access Role for Project'

      ![alt text](images/Picture57.png "Image")

+     5. Click 'Add'

-4. Create a connection to DB2 for z/OS.
+4. Create a connection to DB2 for z/OS

     1. Locate 'Find and add data' from the top menu